RevealBi/sdk-samples-ai/chat/README.md

 ## Note

-During first startup, the metadata for your datasource will be indexed, which means that for a couple of minutes the dashboard generation features will be unavailable (you'll receive an error in the chat indicating that's the case).
-Once indexing is complete, dashboard generation will work as intended.
+During first startup, metadata generation will run for your configured datasource.
+While indexing is ongoing dashboard generation features will be unavailable.
+You will receive a corresponding error in the chat if you try to use them.
+Once indexing is complete (usually takes just a couple of minutes) dashboard generation will work as intended.